$ cd fundamentals-of-devops

 If you are running multiple apps, you may need to give them a way to communicate with each other, including a way to find out how to connect to other apps (service discovery), and ways to control and monitor that communication, including authentication, authorization, encryption, error handling, observability, and so on (service mesh).

-If your app stores data on a local hard drive, then as you deploy replicas of your app to various servers, you need to find a way to ensure that the right hard drive is connected to the right servers.
+If your app stores data on a hard drive, then as you deploy replicas of your app, you need to ensure the right hard drives end up with the right replicas.

 The original approach used in the pre-cloud era, and one that, for better or worse, is still fairly common today, is to do the following: